nttcslab/eval-audio-repr/README.md

 ### Jan 12, 2023 -- Supported Fine-tuning on AudioSet20K and additional models.
 - Added the **fine-tuning** script for the evaluations of M2D.
 - New task: Supported AudioSet20K.
-- New model: Supported (for linear evaluation) data2vec.
+- New model: Supported (for linear evaluation) data2vec, HuBERT, and WavLM.
 - New model: Supported (for linear evaluation and fine-tuning) BYOL-A (v2, TASLP 2023).

 ## 1. Quick start (Linear evaluation)